 Over the years we have tested many sleeping mats but new models and new technology is coming to the market all the time.
 Here are the results of the best know and easier to source mats on the make at the moment:

 For me the perfect sleeping mat would be one that costs very little, weighs almost nothing, has an R-value of 3.8+, is very durable, is really comfortable, and packs down to the size of a tennis ball!
 I’m sure many would agree.

 Unfortunately my ‘perfect’ mat doesn’t exist (at least at the movement).
 You only have to look at where sleeping mats have come from and where they are now to appreciate the possibilities!
 In all honesty I think we may well see this theoretical sleeping mat come into existence in the next 10-20 years.
 Now given that this ‘prefect’ mat doesn’t exist as yet, your choice of mat will need to meet most of your individual needs.
 In choosing a new sleeping mat there are a number of criteria to consider but of these two are key.

 The first is comfort.
 This doesn’t necessarily mean that a mat needs to be the biggest or the softest; choose one that suits your own personal requirements.
 Determining the comfit level is up to you.
 As a side sleeper (mainly) I need a highly cushioned mat.

 The second criteria is warmth.
 A mat must meet your thermal needs.
-Again this is going to be an individual thing and for most hikers an R-value of around the 3.8 mark will carry you through just about any hike that you want to undertake.
-If you aren’t a wintertime hiker, you will get away with less.
-If you are into snow camping then you will need more.
+Again this is going to be an individual thing and for most hikers an R-value of around the 3.8 mark will carry you through just about any hike that you want to undertake unless you do a lot of cold weather wintertime hiking.
+If you are into snow camping then you will efinilty need more.